mthang/metaDEGalaxy/reheader/README.md

-# Rename read name
+# Rename read identifiter

-A Galaxy tool to modify read name in fastq using python and Biopython
+reheader.py script is written in python and Biopython is used to handle fastq file format.
+This script is used to rename the read identifier in the fastq file by appending the sample name to the end of the read identifier.
+The wrapper (xml) file is include for the Galaxy use.

-Currently produces fastq file with new read name with samplename
+The output is in fastq file format with the sample name added to the read identifier.

-Requires:
+Requirement:

 python 3.7
 Biopython 1.74